Biochemist, Kaimātai matū koiora

 You may need

-- a master's or doctoral degree in science
+- a doctoral degree in biochemistry and cell biology or similar

 If you’re in school